Apple’s marketing strategy has changed overtime because of poor iPhone sales.

-It’s been a tradition for Apple to discount previous year iPhone models when new ones come out.
-It was a no-brainer, the company usually just cuts price by $100 and keeps squeezing revenues from them.
+It’s been a tradition for Apple to discount previous year’s iPhone models when new ones come out.
+It was a no-brainer.
+The company usually just cuts the release price by $100 and keeps squeezing revenues from them.

 Again, it makes perfect sense from a business standpoint.
 If you understood why Apple has discontinued the iPhone X, then you’ll understand why it did the same thing with the iPhone XS models.

-Stalled iPhone sales is what shaking up Apple’s business to its core.
-We’ve seen many unusual marketing and sale strategies from the Cupertino company lately.
+Stalled iPhone sales is what’s shaking up Apple’s business to its core.
+We’ve seen countless unusual marketing and sale strategies from the Cupertino company lately.

 This is something that’s happened to other iPhone models such as the iPhone 7 and the iPhone SE as well.
 Will it become a norm for Apple to discontinue prior iPhone models when new ones come out?

 Next year, we’re expecting Apple to release new revamped iPhones with major upgrades and radical changes in design form factor.
 This will be the year where people will upgrade their iPhones like the old days.

-Moreover, the iPhone 8/ 8 Plus and iPhone XR would be gone too leaving Apple with the new iPhone 12, iPhone 12 Pro, iPhone 12 Pro Max, iPhone 11 and the iPhone SE 2.
+Moreover, the iPhone 8/ 8 Plus and iPhone XR would be gone too leaving Apple with the new iPhone 12, iPhone 12 Pro, iPhone 12 Pro Max, iPhone 11, and the iPhone SE 2.

 Apple’s marketing team is as good as Apple’s engineer team that make the iPhone, and they know better than anybody in the game how to sell a prestige product that’s the iPhone.